Global charities and health campaigners are calling on smokers to quit their deadly cigarette habit on World No Tobacco Day.

 The American research by the University of Wisconsin sparked a barrage of news articles last week when it’s Cardiac and Lung E-Cig Smoking (CLUES) Study - due to be presented at this weekend’s American Heart Association’s Scientific Session - reported how participants suffered increased blood pressure and heart rate along with blood constriction, immediately after vaping or smoking cigarettes.

 In a second report, they found people who used e-cigarettes consistently performed worse on treadmill exercise measurements, compared to those who did not use nicotine.
-The “significant negative he
+The “significant

 VAPERS in the UK have voted for their most-wanted e-cigarette flavour of the future – roast chicken.